What is an MB-PhD?

 - Program Description – search for MB-PhD and then select the MB-PhD Programme

-- Candidates apply for the MB-PhD programme – under ‘Research Title’ list MB-PhD Programme.
-You can provide supervisor preferences/research interests in your accompanying supporting statement and these will be considered at and after interview
+- Under ‘Research Title’ list MB-PhD Programme.
+You can provide supervisor preferences/research interests in your accompanying supporting statement and these will be considered at and after interview.
+You can apply for a maximum of two projects.

-- Choose Step 9 – for funding sources, please include the following information:
+- For the funding resources section, please include the following information:

 – Select ‘Yes’ from the drop-down